Why Nitro Module?

 • Developer Experience: React-friendly hooks with TanStack Query patterns

-• Compatibility: 100% backward compatible via /compat
+• Compatibility: Drop-in compatible with the core native community API via /compat